Honey Dijon

-Honey Redmond (known professionally as Honey Dijon) is an American DJ, producer, and electronic musician.
+Honey Redmond, (born in 1968), known professionally as Honey Dijon, is an American DJ, producer, and electronic musician.
 She was born in Chicago and is based in New York City and Berlin.

 She has performed at clubs, festivals, art fairs, galleries and fashion events internationally.

 Biography

-Honey Dijon grew up as a boy in the 1970s on the south side of Chicago, in what she has described as a "very middle-class, loving African-American family" that was very musical.
+Honey Dijon grew up in the 1970s on the south side of Chicago, in what she has described as a "very middle-class, loving African-American family" that was very musical.
 She began clubbing during her mid-teens with her parents' acceptance as long as her academics did not suffer.
 In the 1990s, she began to perform as a DJ.
 Around 2000, she also became active as a producer.

 During her time in Chicago, she met and was mentored by DJs and producers such as Derrick Carter, Mark Farina and Greenskeepers.
 In the late 1990s, Honey Dijon moved to New York, where she was introduced to Maxi Records and Danny Tenaglia.
 After first being exposed to techno in Chicago's house scene, she performed on New York City's underground club circuit and played sets at fashion shows.

 In 2017, Dijon released her debut album, titled The Best of Both Worlds.

 Dijon has collaborated with Louis Vuitton and Dior for several years, providing soundtracks for their runway presentations.

 Dijon was described as a "popular house-music DJ" by the New York Times in 2013.
 In 2018, Resident Advisor stated that she had popularized "a rambunctious DJ style that leans heavily on golden-era disco, techno and house", while Dijon herself acknowledged that "a lot of people still associate me with swingy Chicago and classic house and disco, but I can rock dirty rhythmic techno as well."